Roast Pork Belly Recipe

 Method 3.
 Stir-fry: slice thinly across grain and stir fry at a medium heat until cooked and slightly crisp.
 Option: Add a vegetable such as celery, or leek when pork is nearly done.

 The name in Chinese means ‘salty pork,’ and it is, so adjust the salt according to your tastes but not less than two teaspoons.
-Also goes well on a barbecue.
-Chinese call pork belly wu hua rou or ‘five pattern meat’ after the alternating layers of flesh, and fat in the crosscut of pork belly.
+Chinese usually call pork belly wu hua rou or ‘five pattern meat’ after the alternating layers of flesh, and fat in the crosscut of pork belly.